 However, numerous paths and friendly Nepalese people with buggies make it easier to get around.
 Dwarika’s Dhulikhel has a slightly magical feel with some of the most stunning views I have seen at a resort.

 I traveled solo and found that not only was it quite easy to meet people the staff was so friendly they felt like my buddies by the end of my 3 nights.

 23. Western Oriental

 24. Natural Retreats

 And you can’t go past the annual Conde Nast Traveller Spa Guide for more ideas.

 Solo Spa Breaks: Top Tip 1

-If you would like to meet people at a spa make sure you do the organised activities.
-In my experience, the best one to do to meet others is to take an organized walk.
+If you want to meet people on your spa breaks for singles make sure you do the organized activities.
+In my experience, the best activity to do to meet others is to take an organized walk.
 It is very easy to chat.